 In conjunction with the Oregon State University Department of Music, provides opportunity for participation in a symphony orchestra.
 This large ensemble of 65-80 players performs orchestra repertoire from the 18th, 19th and 20th centuries.
-Note: May require an audition.
+Note: Each class may be taken three times for credit.
+Required: Audition required.
 An unsuccessful audition will result in disenrollment.